hikeventures/hikeventures.github.io/_posts/shows/2017-04-23-ISPO-Berghaus.markdown

 ---
-title: ISPO Interview - Berghaus Extrem 8000 Pro and Ramche 2.0 Jacket
+title: The best Berghaus Jackets - Extrem 8000 Pro and Ramche 2.0 Jacket
 description: Our interview with Berghaus about their latest jackets.
 date: 2017-04-23 15:28:01
 category: articles